 Contrary to popular opinion, the best timer managers were not born with planners, calendars, and alarm clocks in their hands.

 You may have been one of the lucky few who has never needed a planner before, but the university is all about multitasking, and you can easily get overwhelmed with due dates, team meetings, extra courses, and other demands on your time.
 That is when time management skill is a necessity.

 We all agree that there are certain personality types who are more prone to be organized when it comes to time but time management is a skill anybody can learn.

-Time management is not about filling every single hour with your day with an activity.
+Time management is not about filling every single hour of your day with an activity.

-When it comes to study plans, it is best to know what works for YOU.
+When it comes to studying plans, it is best to know what works for YOU.

 One style of study does not make a person a better scholer than the other.
 So play to your strengths.